-\ In case of flaring for R410A with the conventional flare tool, pull the tool out approx. 0.02" (0.5 mm) more than that for R22 to adjust it to the specified flare size.
+In case of flaring for R410A with the conventional flare tool, pull the tool out approx. 0.02" (0.5 mm) to adjust it to the specified flare size.
+The copper pipe gauge is useful for adjusting the projection margin size.